cepthomas/Nebulua/README.md

   - copy of pertinent parts
   - symlink: `mklink /d <current_folder>\LBOT <lbot_source_folder>\LuaBagOfTricks`

-If you pass it a script file name on the command line it runs as a command line application.
-If not the UI is started.

 The UI does have a terminal which can be used for debugging scripts using [Lua debugger](https://github.com/cepthomas/LuaBagOfTricks/blob/main/debugex.lua).
 See [example](examples/example.lua) for how-to.